Home

 By Richard B Williams

-THE PEARL Essay Exam provides students a chance to show what they know.
-14 Writing Prompts to encourage insightful responses from this canonized work.
-Also, there are an additional 15 Discussion Questions to be used for additional essay practice or group projects.
-6th - 12th Graders will love this essay exam.
+This LORD OF THE FLIES Essay Exam resource provides students a chance to show what they know.
+15 Essay Writing Prompts to encourage insightful responses from this canonized work.
+Also, there are an additional 15 Discussion Questions and 2 new VIDEO ESSAY projects to be used for additional essay practice or group projects.
+6th - 9th Graders will love this essay exam.
 Check it out!

 SUMMARY: